 Annual Self-Assessments.
 The Board and each committee conduct annual self-assessments to determine whether the Board and committees are functioning effectively.
 The self-assessment process is based on written Board and committee surveys that are completed by all Board members.
 The self-assessment topics generally include, among other matters, Board composition and Board and committee structure, meeting topics and process, quality and timeliness of information, diversity, risk management, succession planning and access to management.
 The Chair of the Nominating, Governance, and Sustainability Committee meets with each director to discuss the survey, and the process allows Board members to provide input on individual Board member effectiveness.
-Each director can also request to meet with the Chair or Lead Independent Director, and the Chair of the Nominating, Governance, and Sustainability Committee, Chair or Lead Independent Director will provide any applicable feedback to an individual director.
-In 2022, as part of ongoing Board refreshment activities, the Chair additionally met with each director to solicit feedback on Board and committee composition, among other things.
-Each Board committee discusses the results of its self-assessment process.
+Each director can also request to meet with the Lead Independent Director, and the Chair of the Nominating, Governance, and Sustainability Committee, Lead Independent Director will provide any applicable feedback to an individual director.
+In 2023, as part of ongoing Board refreshment activities, the Chair of the Nominating, Governance, and Sustainability Committee also met with each director to solicit feedback on Board and committee composition, among other things.
+Each Board committee discusses the results of its self-assessment and the Board discusses the results of the self-assessment process.
 As appropriate, the Board oversees the implementation of enhancements and other modifications identified during the process.